gumsanmarip/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   _sessions_ use cookies to transfer information to the server and _JSON Web Tokens_ do not need cookies.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   `bcryptjs` stores passwords securely in a database by hashing them.

 3. How are unit tests different from integration and end-to-end testing?
+   Unit tests are for small, individual parts

 4. How does _Test Driven Development_ change the way we write applications and tests?
+   _Test Driven Development_ is when test cases are written first before the software is developed